ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 Alternatives considered

 LiteLLM Proxy self-hosted (the pro-gateway lead candidate).
-Rejected: control-plane fragmentation, tenant-attribution mismatch, the LiteLLM supply-chain event carries forward, operational overhead does not shrink the scope of Spectral semantics that must still live somewhere.
+Rejected: control-plane fragmentation, tenant-attribution mismatch, the LiteLLM supply-chain event persists as reputational risk, operational overhead does not shrink the scope of Spectral semantics that must still live somewhere.

 Portkey OSS gateway.
 Rejected: same core reasons plus config-DSL lock-in (virtual keys, configs, guardrails not OpenAI-compat-portable).